 "Yao Dance" is a popular 20th-century instrumental piece originating in the Yao community of southern China.
-In April 2015, I had the good fortune to perform this piece with world-renowned pipa master, Wu Man, and internationally acclaimed percussionist, Haruka Fujii, in Sanders Theatre at Harvard.
+In April 2015, Reylon performed this piece with world-renowned musicians Wu Man and Haruka Fujii in Sanders Theatre at Harvard.

-"St. James Infirmary Blues" I had the opportunity to join Yo-Yo Ma, the Silk Road Ensemble, and Rhiannon Giddens to record a tantalizing rendition of this American classic, arranged by Michael Ward-Bergeman for the album "Sing Me Home."
+"St. James Infirmary Blues" Reylon joined Yo-Yo Ma, the Silk Road Ensemble, and Rhiannon Giddens at MSR Studios to record this tantalizing rendition of an American classic, arranged by Michael Ward-Bergeman for the album "Sing Me Home."

-"Turceasca" is a Roma piece that I performed with the Silk Road Ensemble at the TED 2016 conference in February, 2016.
+"Turceasca" is a Roma piece that Reylon performed with the Silk Road Ensemble at TED in February, 2016.
 The performance took place in Vancouver.